elastic/kibana/src/plugins/data/public/public.api.md

     time?: TimeRange;
 }

+// Warning: (ae-forgotten-export) The symbol "QueryStateChangePartial" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "QueryStateChange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface QueryStateChange extends QueryStateChangePartial {
+    // (undocumented)
+    appFilters?: boolean;
+    // (undocumented)
+    globalFilters?: boolean;
+}

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "QueryStringInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //